AdobeWallHacks/AWH.InputDisplay/README.md

 Whether the text is inline horizontally or stacked vertically.

 ### bool renderOnCockpit
 Determines the UI topography.

 Enabling this makes the UI curved, and lets it bob with player movement.

 Disabling this make the UI flat, and static.

-My reccomendation is if you plan to place this next to other ui (such as the bottom left corner), enable it so that it blends well together.
+My recommendation is if you plan to place this next to other ui (such as the bottom left corner), enable it so that it blends well together.

 ### float size